bergesinstitute/graf-method/book-4-unit-6.md

 ## Uso del participio como adjetivo (use of the participle as adjective)

-Tanto en inglés como en español, muchos participios pueden ser usados como adjetivos: / In both English and Spanish, many participles can be used as adjectives:
+Tanto en inglés como en español, muchos participios pueden ser usados como adjetivos: /

+💂 In both English and Spanish, many participles can be used as adjectives:

 *I have taken it.* (Participio)

 *The seat is taken.* (Adjetivo)

 (En inglés, el verbo *to die* y el verbo *to open* cambian su forma cuando se transforman en adjetivos.
-En español esto no ocurre.
-In English, the verb *to die* and the verb *to open* change their form when transformed into adjectives.
+En español esto no ocurre.)

+💂 (In English, the verb *to die* and the verb *to open* change their form when transformed into adjectives.
 In Spanish this does not happen).

 *He has died.* (Participio)